remico/studio-installer/README.md

 - Automatic answers for most of the questions during the installation process can be defined in the preseeding file

-:information_source: Initially the tool is intended for Ubuntu Studio distro, but in fact, it can also be used with other Ubuntu-like distro installers provided they use `ubiquity` and `partman`.
+:information_source: Initially the tool is intended for Ubuntu Studio distro, but in fact, it can also be used with other Ubuntu-like distros provided they use `ubiquity` and `partman`.

 **It can help to automate some routine work one usually does during Ubuntu OS installation:**
 - create new partitions (it supports LVM)